AdobeDocs/campaign-classic.en/help/campaign/using/discussion-forums.md

 >
 >Once a message has been posted to the forum, it can no longer be changed or deleted.

-## Post to the personal forum of an operator {#posting-to-the-personal-forum-of-an-operator}
+## Posting to the personal forum of an operator {#posting-to-the-personal-forum-of-an-operator}

 You can post a message to the forum of an operator if, for instance, your message doesn't concern a specific campaign but you still want to keep track of the conversation in Adobe Campaign.
 Personal forums are public and all operators will see your message.
 The operator receives a message each time someone posts to their personal forum.